kykrueger/openbis/js-test/README.txt

 You can change the test code (e.g. in servers/common/core-plugins/tests/1/as/webapps/openbis-test/html/openbis-test.js).
 To see the changes you have to reload the frame (not the application) in the Web browser.

+Out comment the line

+require.urlArgs = 'now=' + Date.now();

+in servers/common/core-plugins/tests/1/as/webapps/openbis-v3-api-test/html/index.html if you want to debug Javascript in the browser.

 ==== The instructions below are probably out dated after the move from ANT to gradle